Vhazee/Google-Cybersecurity/README.md

 Network hardening
-Using SQL queries to fileter out information during security incidents Filter malicious emails using PASTA threat model framework
+Using SQL queries to fileter out information during security incidents Filter malicious emails using PASTA threat model framework Using Suricata to examine security logs and Wazuh to perform queries

 ##Conducting security audit